particle-iot/docs/src/content/xenon.md

 {{box op="end"}}

-### The Xenon Kit comes with the following things:
+### The Xenon kit comes with the following things:

 {{box op="start"}}